niranjangavade98/TensorFlow-Custom-Object-Detection/README.md

 5. Download [this](https://github.com/niranjangavade5/TensorFlow-Custom-Object-Detection) repository & extract all files directly in
 `C:\TensorflowObjDet\models\research\object-detection`
 <br/><br/>
-6. You should atleast have _python 3.0 or above_ version & _Anaconda_ installed on your system.
+6. You should atleast have _python 3.0 or above_ version & _Anaconda_ installed on your system.<br/>
 **Required packages:**
 ```
 protobuf